sealfur/sealfur-com/src/posts/202112021251-Content-editors-cms.md

 ## Why accessibility mistakes happen

-There is a fundamental mismatch between what people see when they create website content and what actually appears on someone else’s device.
+There is a fundamental mismatch we have to accept with the web: What people see when they create website content is different how it appears for someone else.
 That’s part of the very nature of HTML.
+It’s a markup language that uses simple tags around some content to add meaningful structure to that content.[^2]

 ## The curse of the <abbr title = "content management system">CMS</abbr>